RoseRocket/xerrs/README.md

 func Mask(error, error) error
 ```

-Mask creates a new xerr based on a supplied error but also sets the mask error as well When Error()
+Mask creates a new xerr based on a supplied error but also sets the mask error as well.
+Only mask
-is called on the error only mask error value is returned back
+error value is returned back when Error() is called

-Note if err is nil then nil is returned
+Note if error is nil then nil is returned

+Note if error is xerr then its mask value is updated

 Note it will also set the stack